· 16 min read

 To ensure safe handling of CUI, a company should start by incorporating all the requirements spelled out in the Cybersecurity Maturity Model Certification program.
 CMMC addresses CUI security requirements and best practices for all DoD industry partners.

 The CMMC program model offers a CUI guide for DoD suppliers to ensure security practices in the handling and sharing of CUI within computer systems and supplier networks.
-Maturity levels within CMMC range from basic cybersecurity hygiene to advanced progressive hygiene as part of the information security protocol for handling CUI.
+Levels within CMMC range from foundational hygiene to expert hygiene as part of the information security protocol for handling CUI.

 Conduct an informal survey of cybersecurity experts on the subject of protecting Controlled Unclassified Information, and one of the recommendations that comes up again and again is data classification.
 The process starts with making all staff aware of what CUI flows through a company’s networks and what protection measures are in place.